 - Half-and-half cream

-- Preheat oven to 400°.
-Combine flour, granulated sugar, baking powder, salt and, if desired, cinnamon.
-Stir in milk just until combined; fold in peaches.
+- In a large bowl, combine the flour, sugar, baking powder and salt.
+Stir in the milk just until combined; fold in peaches.
 Spread into a greased 8-in. square baking dish.

 Reviews forTennessee Peach Pudding